Generic Name: soybean oil

 See MIXING GUIDELINES AND LIMITATIONS section for information regarding mixing this fat emulsion with other parenteral fluids.

-The flow rate of the admixture should be controlled with an infusion pump.
-Filters of less than 1.2 micron pore size must not be used with admixtures containing Intralipid® 20%.
 Conventional administration sets and TPN pooling bags contain polyvinyl chloride (PVC) components that have DEHP (diethyl hexyl phthalate) as a plasticizer.
-Fat-containing fluids such as Intralipid® extract DEHP from these PVC components.
-Therefore it may be advisable to use a non-DEHP administration set for infusing admixtures which contain Intralipid®.
+Fat-containing fluids such as Intralipid® 20% extract DEHP from these PVC components and it may be advisable to consider infusion of Intralipid® 20% through a non-DEHP administration set.

 Do not use any bag in which there appears to be an oiling out on the surface of the emulsion.